sergiotabanelli/proxysql/README.md

 ## Placeholders

-Here is the list of placeholders that can be used for the `reader_key` and `writer_key` fields of the `memcached_hostgroups` table:
+Here is the list of placeholders that can be used for the `reader_key` and `writer_key` fields of the `c19_hostgroups` table:

 * `#S` is for session id passed through the MySQL connected user eg in `root#pippo` `pippo` will be the session id
 * `#U` is for the MySQL connected user eg in `root#pippo` `root` is the effective MySQL connection user
 * `#D` is for the MySQL selected schema at connection time
+* `#W` is for a secondary write session id that can be used to add more precision and granularity to write context partitioning, indeed a second fragment can be added to the MySQL connecting user, that is: in `root#pippo#pluto`, `pippo` will be the session id, referenced by the previous described `#S` placeholder, and `pluto` will be the secondary session id, referenced by the currently described `#W` placeholder.
+Remember that small write context partitions means better load distribution and performance.

 ## Status

 >NOTE: This PATCH is in early development stage, if You find bugs or have any question open issue on github.
-Right now the `active` field of `memcached_hostgroups` table has no effect and memcached hostgroups can be changed runtime not safely, that is: change it, save to disk and restart ProxySQL
+Right now the `active` field of `c19_hostgroups` table has no effect and c19 hostgroups can be changed runtime not safely, that is: change it, save to disk and restart ProxySQL